Easy Baba Ganoush on The Grill

-I’m declaring this Homemade Baba Ganoush recipe my appetizer of summer and summer has just started!
+I’m declaring this Easy Baba Ganoush recipe my appetizer of summer and summer has just started!
 Making Baba Ganoush on the grill is pretty much the only way to go and the resulting smokey eggplant dip is something I crave!

 This recipe is so wonderful because if you are firing up the grill anyway, it’s as easy as tossing on a few eggplants and letting them get nice and charred and then blending them with a few simple pantry ingredients.

 You can serve this baba ganoush (or baba ghanoush?) with SO many things.
 Toss it out on a platter with sliced vegetables, warmed pita bread, or serve it as a spread with sandwiches.
 Go crazy and put it on a burger.
 No seriously.
 It’s delicious!